EMPAT94/empat94.github.io/_gs/Chapter 2 - Class Selection.md

 ---

 Ha...
 My Class was set a while ago when Betty mentioned them for the first time.
-I focused on selecting that Class and the window went back to the main screen describing my Class and current status.
+Any RPG game I played, it was always as the high-powered ranged magical attack type character.
+As Pyromancers, Wizards, Sorcerers, and other similar ones.
+Here I focused on selecting that Class and the window went back to the main screen describing my Class and current status.

 ---